 However, the typical silent auction checkout process doesn’t move as efficiently as it could.
 Between deciphering handwriting on paper bid sheets and slow payment processing on computers or registers, the process could be significantly delayed, leading to long lines and agitated guests.

-By incorporating a silent auction app into your event, your checkout process can look more like this:
+By incorporating silent auction software into your event, your checkout process can look more like this:

 - The auction ends.